sspeng/jkschin.github.io/_posts/2016-01-13-svhn-tensorflow.md

  5 5 6 2 3 4 2 3 4 4 1 6 3 0 5 6 4]
 </p>

 Look.
 Not a single 10.
 There was the problem.
 How could I have overlooked it?
 I went to check SVHN's website once again, and there it is, the first line in their Overview.
 What's the moral of the story?
 Read everything before downloading blindly.
 Troubleshooting this wasted a good day.
+I uploaded my question and answer on <a href="http://stackoverflow.com/questions/34759227/tensorflow-cifar10-example/34763642#34763642">stackoverflow</a>.

 I can successfully run it now, but I can't just take the CIFAR10 code as it is.
 The images in SVHN are already cropped.
 Almost to the extent whereby further cropping would make them unrecognizable.
 As such, distorted_inputs has to be edited.